WMCR is given to:

 You may claim WMCR even if you and/or your husband or ex-husband has already claimed Qualifying Child Relief (QCR)/Child Relief (Disability) on the same child.
 However, you must satisfy the following conditions:

-- QCR/Child Relief (Disability) claims will be allowed first (it does not matter whether the claim is made by you or your spouse);
+- QCR/Child Relief (Disability) claims will be allowed first (it does not matter whether the claim is made by you or your husband/ex-husband);

 - The WMCR is limited to the remaining balance after the QCR/Child Relief (Disability) claim is allowed.

-Example 2: Claiming WMCR on children for whom your spouse has claimed other child reliefs
+Example 3: Claiming WMCR on children for whom your husband/ex-husband has claimed other child reliefs

-Mr and Mrs Lim have 2 children.
+Mr and Mrs Lim have 2 children, aged 16 and 17 respectively.
 Their first child is physically disabled.
 Mr Lim has claimed Child Relief (Disability) for the first child and Qualifying Child Relief (QCR) for the second child.
-Mrs Lim earned an income of $250,000 in 2023.
+Mrs Lim earned an income of $250,000 in 2024.

 Mrs Lim’s WMCR claim: